Parents

 4. Hearing impaired is used by many people as their preferred alternative term for "hard of hearing".

-The two main international peak organisations - the world Federation of the Deaf and the International Federation of the Hard of Hearing - have recommended that the terms "Deaf" and "Hard of Hearing" be adopted (1995), and Deaf Australia follows this recommendation.
-However many Australian people and organisations continues to use the term “hearing impaired” in preference to “hard of hearing”.
+The two main international peak organisations - the World Federation of the Deaf and the International Federation of the Hard of Hearing - have recommended that the terms "Deaf" and "Hard of Hearing" be adopted (1995), and Deaf Australia follows this recommendation.
+However many Australian people and organisations continue to use the term "hearing impaired" in preference to "hard of hearing".

 Deaf Australia logo